 I’d considered running to France and back as it wasn’t that far away - but having checked this out the night before I couldn’t find a route that would be safe for pedestrians.
 I guess they don’t often get people wanting to run across the border, legally.
 It would however have been something unusual and fun to have done - maybe if I find myself back in Geneva one day it'd be worth doing during the daytime when I can be surer of where I'm going.

-The GPS signal was not great though, and couldn’t pick me up until I was near the waterfront; but even then it didn’t seem to be completely accurate.
+The GPS signal was not great this morning, and it couldn’t pick me up until I was near the waterfront; but even then it didn’t seem to be completely accurate.
 It was showing my current pace at 6:01/mi which was better than I wanted - but when I’d finished it gave me an average a minute slower.
 I could see from the map the route I’d roughly taken along the waterfront - but in places it had become a straight line where it’d lost a signal and then picked it back up again.
 I guess running into the wind would have been good training anyway; but it felt awful with how cold it was.

 After breakfast and packing, it was our final time looking around Geneva - our intention was to explore some more of the old town.
 We headed in the same direction as the previous morning, but this time deliberately taking different turns until we reached Place du Bourg-de-Four again.
 This time we continued straight on and up a hill in search of Bastion Park - we knew this was where the Reformation Monument was located.